- Update: 2020-03-04. I’m currently on version 3 of the design – scroll down to see the current design and download files

 I’m using small sections of kite poles to hold the two parts of the pen lifter assembly together.
 I found 0.1 mm of extra clearance on one part was enough to allow smooth running without wobble.

-In an idea I lifted from Evil Mad Scientist’s AxiDraw, I’m using thin strips of flexible plastic (polypropylene I think) to support the wires to the servo and y-axis stepper.
+In an idea I lifted from Evil Mad Scientist’s AxiDraw, I’m using thin strips of flexible polypropylene plastic to support the wires to the servo and y-axis stepper.

 Photos and video

 There’s a short demo on YouTube: https://youtu.be/Z99n9q5OYKk

 And lots of photos on Github: https://github.com/andrewsleigh/plotter/tree/master/photos/v2

 Previous designs used 10mm steel rods for the x-axis.
 These are prone to flexing in the assembly, and the linear bearings are also noisy.
 So I wanted to switch to a design that used a wheeled gantry sliding on v-slot aluminium extrusion.

 I tried a quick test by hacking a previous project and bolting my existing y-axis to a single axis slide I already had.
 This worked very well and convinced me it would be worth building a proper x-axis with v-slot.